william-opie/home-media-server/README.md

 # Docker Compose NAS
-This is a fork; see the original [docker-compose-nas project repo here](https://github.com/AdrienPoupa/docker-compose-nas).
+**NOTE: This is a fork; please see the original [docker-compose-nas project repo here](https://github.com/AdrienPoupa/docker-compose-nas).**

-Much of the README content below came from the original project; I have made edits for clarity and fork-specific changes.

 This is a simple Docker compose project used to create a media server on your home network.

 Differences between the original project and this fork:
-- This project uses Caddy as a reverse proxy (instead of Traefik)
+* This project uses Caddy as a reverse proxy (instead of Traefik)
-- Pihole is installed by default (for ad-blocking & local DNS record management)
+* Pihole is installed by default (for ad-blocking & local DNS record management)
+  * Note: If you do not want to use Pihole, simply remove `pihole` from the `COMPOSE_PROFILES` list within the .env file.
-- This fork sets the *arr apps to use the VPN connection by default (this was an optional config in the original project)
+* This fork sets all *arr apps to use the VPN connection by default
-- Optional apps (Immich, Tandoor, Adguard, etc) from the original project have been removed (for simplicity).
+* Readarr has been added as an optional *arr app.
-- Minor homepage changes (set a background image, added a Pihole widget, & set widget units to imperial)
+* Minor homepage changes (set a background image, added a Pihole widget, & set widget units to imperial)

 Requirements: Any Docker-capable recent Linux distro with Docker Engine and Docker Compose V2.